-Sure, we’re all guilty of occasionally letting the kids fall asleep before they brush their teeth.
-Or forgetting to nag them about flossing.
-While the occasional slip is nothing to lose sleep over, there are a few bad dental habits your kids really should stop (and that means you, too!).
-Here’s how to overcome the most common dental no-nos to ensure your child develops healthy habits for the long haul.
+Even in the age of COVID, one thing hasn’t changed: We’re all guilty of occasionally letting the kids fall asleep before they brush their teeth–or forgetting to nag them about flossing.
+While the rare slip is nothing to lose sleep over, there are a few bad dental habits your kids really should stop (and that means you, too!).
+Here’s how to overcome the most common dental no-no’s.

 Most kids stop this behavior on their own by the time they reach school age.
 But thumb-sucking after permanent teeth come in (around age 6) may cause problems with alignment of the teeth and proper growth of the mouth.